| Macroeconomic Class Discussion Questions Answers

 definition of relevant political and economic terms explored in this chapter

-and relate them to current economics and politics.
+relate them to current economics and politics.

 Democratic Socialism as practiced in

-Western Europe, has public ownership of key industries such as transportation
+Western Europe, has public ownership of key industries

 and communication.